Welcome to the world of

 This is Valtellina.
 This is where I live.

-Despite the small size and every town being isolated from everyone and everything, Valtellina has a rich folklore that includes ghosts, witches, a weird hairy man, and an anthropomorphic goat, some of the best food you'll ever taste (unless you're lactose intolerant or allergic to milk proteins like me, because we are all addicted to butter around here), and cool as hell mountains. this is a magical place, Also a pretty messed up one, but it's mostly magical.But also extremely messed up.
+some of the best food you'll ever taste (unless you're lactose intolerant or allergic to milk proteins like me, because we are all addicted to butter around here), and cool as hell mountains. this is a magical place, Also a pretty messed up one, but it's mostly magical.But also extremely messed up.

 Oh, and we are going to host the 2026 Olympics!!!
 I'm really happy for that, even if knowing the people that are organising it kinda brings my moral about it down.
 Because they're in two years and we haven't got anything done yet.
 Yeah.